wotomg/thunar-fastprint/README.md

 # thunar-fastprint
-Custom printing action for Thunar.
+The custom printing action for Thunar.
 Еру quick way to print multiple files from Thunar.
 You can print some grafical and text files from contex menu in Thunar.
 Just like in Windows.